guzhdz/Reto-Factura.com/README.md

 # Factura.com Frontend Challenge

-Tha challenge was to create a we application (backend and frontend) where you can create and list CFDIS, all the requirements are in this document:
+This challenge was to create a web application (backend and frontend) where you can create and list CFDIS, all the requirements are in this document:

 [Reto Frontend Factura.com.pdf](https://github.com/user-attachments/files/18070104/Reto.Frontend.Factura.com.pdf)